Planning & Environment

 Submissions Report No. 2

-DPHI will now prepare a recommendation for the project.
+DPHI will now prepare an assessment report for the project.
 It is expected that the project will be referred to the Independent Planning Commission (IPC) for determination.

 EPBC Referral